Second Phase Of Mandatory Training For Hajj Pilgrims To Be Conducted After Eid-ul-Fitr - UrduPoint

 Second Phase Of Mandatory Training For Hajj Pilgrims To Be Conducted After Eid-ul-Fitr

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Mar, 2024) Chief Hajj Trainer Ahmed Nadeem Khan on Thursday announced that the commencement of second phase of mandatory training for Hajj pilgrims is scheduled to take place after Eid-ul-Fitr.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Mar, 2024) Ministry of Religious Affairs and Interfaith Harmony's Chief Hajj Trainer Ahmed Nadeem Khan announced that the commencement of second phase of mandatory training for Hajj pilgrims is scheduled to take place after Eid-ul-Fitr.

 They underscored the crucial role of training workshops in ensuring pilgrims’ comprehensive understanding of administrative procedures, rituals, and challenges inherent in the Hajj journey.